YaroslavKazeev/prepExReactW1/README.md

 Building this little App should be straightforward, now let's get those _brain juices_ flowing.
 Before the session on Sunday have a think about the following:

 - How would you implement a decrement button that lowers the count by 1?
 Would you make 2 different <Button> functions or would you add props to the component to handle the change in text?

+I created the variant with the props, but I did not like it because the logic became spread out across several functions.
+I think creating two functions, or the increment handler function with the if-else decision, is the way to go.
+I added that variant to the existing code.

 - Once you can decrement as well, how would you implement it never going below 0?
 - What would you need to change to also have a button that adds 2 and one that removes 2?
 Will that create a problem with your logic for never going below 0?